 - LASIK eye surgery is performed as usual

-- Riboflavin (vitamin B2) eye drops are applied to the cornea
+- VibeX Xtra eye drops are applied to the cornea

-- The riboflavin-soaked cornea is illuminated with ultra-violet A (UVA) light
+- The cornea is then illuminated with ultra-violet A (UVA) light

 - The light cross-links the collagen fibers within the cornea, making it stronger, and ‘locks-in’ the LASIK correction